 Finally, Thomas Petazzoni has organized and will participate to the Buildroot Developers Meeting organized right after FOSDEM, and sponsored by Google and Mind.

-However, what brings us here today is that we are happy to announce the release of all the training materials of this new course: like all Free Electrons training materials, they are available under the Creative Commons Attribution Share-Alike license.
+However, what brings us here today is that we are happy to announce the release of all the training materials of this new course: like all Bootlin training materials, they are available under the Creative Commons Attribution Share-Alike license.

-Fully committed to its knowledge sharing principles, Free Electrons has chosen to publish those materials even before the first session has taken place.
+Fully committed to its knowledge sharing principles, Bootlin has chosen to publish those materials even before the first session has taken place.